 It’s important to remember that age, the amount of time you’ve practiced, or financial concerns shouldn’t hold you back.
 What matters most is your passion for yoga and your desire to help others.

-So, take the first step, embrace the process, and enjoy the journey.
+So, take the first step by joining our hot yoga teacher training program, embrace the process, and enjoy the journey.
 Yoga teaching is not just a job; it’s a lifelong path of growth, learning, and self-discovery.